 Still, if you love us forever, why are you making us wait so long?

-A collaboration with Drake’s NOCTA label (a reference to his nocturnal creative spirit), the upcoming NOCTA x Nike Air Terra was first glimpsed on his ‘Laugh Now Cry Later’ music video featuring Lil Durk.
+A collaboration with Drake’s NOCTA sub-label (a reference to his nocturnal creative spirit), the NOCTA x Nike Air Terra was first glimpsed on his ‘Laugh Now Cry Later’ music video featuring Lil Durk.

-In the meantime, why not check out the collaborations we'd like to see if Kanye and Drake finally squashed their beef!
+In the meantime, why not check out the collaborations we'd like to see Kanye and Drake make, after squashing their brief beef.